cybermerlin/family_budget/README.md

 ## For beginners: how to start a project
 Run only the necessary commands.

-- Make Fork repository at GitHub (copy all branches).
+- Make Fork repository from GitHub (copy all branches).

 - Used to target an existing repository and create a clone, or copy of the target repository.
 ```git clone https://github.com/dm-rybalchenko/excel-app```